-For a lot of people, a sprain can be more painful than a break because the muscles and ligaments are constantly in use and are being stretched all the time.
+For a lot of people, a sprain can be more painful than a break because the muscles and ligaments are constantly in use and are stretched all the time.

 This video demonstrates how to do the alphabet stretches as well as a few additional exercises someone can do to improve their range of mobility.

 According to the Mayo Clinic, tendinitis is the inflammation of a tendon.
-Tendons are fibrous collagen tissues which connect muscles to bone.
+Tendons are fibrous collagen tissues that connect muscles to bone.
 They serve an important function throughout the body, especially in the joints.

 Some of these include tennis elbow, golfer’s elbow, swimmer’s shoulder, and jumper’s knee.
 The condition appears from regular muscle strain which occurs when someone repeats the same motion over and over again.

 Like sprains, the best way to deal with active tendinitis is to take it easy for a while.
 This can mean not running as frequently or taking it down a notch to relax.
-Sufferers of severe symptoms should go see a doctor to make sure there isn’t an underlying condition causing the problem.
+Icing the inflamed area is also recommended for enhanced recovery.Sufferers of severe symptoms should go see a doctor to make sure there isn’t an underlying condition causing the problem.

 There are a few ways to prevent tendinitis from occurring: